How To Do 12 Steps Of Sun Salutation: Benefits and Precautions

 Step 9: Ashwa Sanchalanasana (Equestrian Pose)

 This stage is the same as position 4.
 Keep the palms flat on the floor.
 Bend the left leg and bring the left foot forward between the hands.
 Simultaneously, lower the right knee so that it touches the floor and push the pelvis forward.
-Tilt the head backward, arch the back and gaze at the eyebrow center.
-The awareness may be kept on the stretch from the thigh to the chest, or on the eyebrow center.
+Tilt the head backwards, arch the back and gaze at the eyebrow centre.
+The awareness may be kept on the stretch from the thigh to the chest or the eyebrow centre.

 Step 10: Padahastasana (Hand to Foot Pose)